hydroshare/hydroshare/docs/access-control.md

 6. `DELETE` resource

 For each pair of (permissions X actions) we evaluate whether a user with the given permissions can perform the given action.

+We also consider the case of a user whose username is 'Admin'.

 ## Test Results